PotionApps/potionx/docs/docs/docs/deployment.md

 pulumi config set --path "authProviders.google.clientId" YOUR-GOOGLE-SOCIAL-LOGIN-CLIENT-ID --secret pulumi config set --path "authProviders.google.clientSecret" YOUR-GOOGLE-SOCIAL-LOGIN-CLIENT-SECRET --secret
 ```
-Then, add your Pulumi `stack` name to https://github.com/USERNAME-OR-ORG/PROJECT-NAME/settings/secrets/actions in a variable called `PULUMI_STACK`.
+Then, add a secret called `PULUMI_STACK` with the value of your Pulumi `stack to https://github.com/USERNAME-OR-ORG/PROJECT-NAME/settings/secrets/actions.

-*Remember to add the right callback URLs to your authentication providers*
+> Remember to add the right callback URLs to your authentication providers

 ## Push your code to Github
 Pushing your code to Github will run your tests, build a Docker image for your app and create your deplyoment.
 Subsequent pushes will update the app image used in your deployment.